 Date: 22nd – 28th March 2021

 Time: Due to the virtual workshop format and the attendance of international audiences, we will schedule live sessions from 9:00 a.m. – 12:00 p.m.
-Eastern Daylight Time (EDT) / 2 p.m. – 5 p.m.
+Eastern Daylight Time (EDT) / 2:00 p.m. – 5:00 p.m.
 Central European Time (CET).

 Due to the uncertainties surrounding the COVID-19 pandemic and to ensure the well-being of participants, the workshop will be held virtually.
-We will use a virtual venue tool to offer a workshop experience which targets a composition of pre-recorded video presentations of invited talks accompanied with live Q&A session, live tutorials or interviews and live panel discussions.

-We are providing a complete virtual experience where you can customize your virtual avatar, explore the workshop by walking around our venue, listen to or join the invited talks, live Q&A and panel discussions or have group conversations while enjoying the virtual coffee break or private conversations.
+We will use a virtual venue tool to offer a complete virtual workshop experience where you can customize your virtual avatar, explore the workshop by walking around the venue, watch the invited talks, join the live Q&A and panel discussions or have group conversations while enjoying the virtual coffee break or private conversations.

 Leading experts are brought together to present their research and perspectives on the topic of the workshop.